JiscRDSS/rdss-message-api-specification/README.md

 ### Digital Object Identification

-Every digital object published by a producer **MUST** contain a unique `objectUuid` field.
+Every digital object published by a producer **MUST** contain a unique `objectUUID` field.
 This field uniquely identifies a specific digital object under a specific version, and **MUST NOT** be duplicated when publishing subsequent versions of the same digital object.

 ### Digital Object Versioning